Coronavirus COVID-19 Information

 If you are feeling unwell – especially if you are coughing or sneezing – please do not come to class.
 Let us know by emailing [email protected] and advise your lecturers.
 Any requests for assignment extensions will need to be done in the usual way.

-Our gatherings on campus will be occurring as normal, so keep an eye out for email notices and events advertised on our Laidlaw College Community Facebook Group.
+Keep an eye out for email notices and events advertised on our Laidlaw College Community Facebook Group.

 CENTRE FOR LEARNING